 The Health Equity Charter is a living document.
 We invite you to commit to this Charter as well.
-Review the Charter at: https://www.allianceon.org/Health-Equity-Charter
+Learn more about the Charter on the Alliance for Healthier Communities website.

 Funding, Expectations, Standards and Reporting

 The Centre receives most of its funding from Ontario Health West.
 Occasionally, some programs receive funding from other sources.
 For example, United Way Elgin-Middlesex has supported our "Gift a Ride" program for individuals facing transportation barriers.
 Partners at the Municipalities of West Elgin and Dutton Dunwich, community businesses, and community members have also provided generous support to our Centre.